 In July 2006 the IFRS Interpretations Committee (IFRIC) issued IFRIC 10 Interim Financial Reporting and Impairment, which became effective for periods beginning on or after 1 November 2006.
-It was amended for periods beginning on or after 1 January 2018 following the issue of IFRS 9 Financial Instruments.

 The interpretation addresses the issue of whether an entity should reverse a goodwill impairment recognised in an interim period if a loss would not have been recognised, or a smaller loss would have been recognised, had interim financial statements not been prepared, with the impairment assessment being made at the end of a subsequent reporting period.